 More Facts To Ponder

 If you are a Puritan woman, soon to be engaged, you might be given a thimble from your fiance.
+That’s a fact, and it is a saving in money!
 When your wedding day arrives, the bottom can be cut off, so it becomes your wedding ring.
 Do you know the national animal of Scotland?
 If you guessed “elephant,” you don’t know the fact!.
 If you said “unicorn,” you are correct.
 In 1998 a Georgia student was suspended for wearing a Pepsi shirt to school when it was “Coke in Education Day.”
 If you love drinking your Coke, before leaving for North Korea or Cuba, be aware you cannot buy Coke in those two countries.
 Do you know this fact?

 Two people die every second while four babies are born on Earth every second?
 What is the world’s largest city?
 If you guessed Mexico City, that is not correct.
 If you guessed Tokyo, that is the right answer – 37 million people are living there.
 Households in New Zealand have more pets than in any other country.